carlosmarinho/modec-challenge/README.md

 # About the application

-The application is designed to help users find their local temperature, it's designed with React and Redux and its a responsive application
+The application is designed to help users find their local temperature, it's designed with React and Redux and its a responsive application to work on desktop and mobile.

 I started developing the application without redux and redux-thunk, using Hooks and useState() to save the information local component.
 The reason is because it's a small application and it was not necessary to use Redux, however i decided to use redux to demonstrate my knowloadge with this over used framework on the react community.
 If you want to take a look at the application and code without redux, please run the following code: